luke-c-fisher/luke-c-fisher.github.io/_pages/about.md

 My work
 ======

 My work is on predictive modeling for disease detection.
 Specifically, I developed two classifiers using logistic regression and gradient boost to predict diabetes.
 My goal was to determine the better classifier by comparing their  metrics: accuracy, sensitivity, specificity, and ROC-AUC.
 In this context, the best classifier was selected based on accuracy and sensitivity, also known as the true positive rate.
-The latter is crucial because it measures the proportion of correctly identified cases of diabetes.

-This project taught me the importance of error reduction and model selection in building a classifier.
+This project taught me the importance of error reduction and model selection in classification.